2003 Bam earthquake: City of Bam

-Before the earthquake, Bam had a population of roughly 97,000.
+Bam had a pre-earthquake population of between 97,000 and 142,376.
 It is one of the most popular tourism areas of Iran, one of its most popular attractions being its 2000-year-old mud-brick Bam Citadel.
 During the Safavid dynasty (1501–1736) Bam was a large trading hub due to its location on the Silk Road.
 It gradually declined in significance after the Afghans invaded in 1722, serving as an army camp until its abandonment in 1932.
 The city became a tourist attraction in 1953, when restoration of Bam's Old Quarter began.

 Iranian earthquake education

-There is little earthquake education in Iran although the International Institute of Earthquake Engineering and Seismology established a Public Education Department in 1990 to improve "the safety, preventing, and preparedness culture against the earthquake among all groups of the society".
+There was little earthquake education in Iran although the International Institute of Earthquake Engineering and Seismology established a Public Education Department in 1990 to improve "the safety, preventing, and preparedness culture against the earthquake among all groups of the society".
 In October 2003, Bahram Akasheh, professor of geophysics at Tehran University, called the effects of public ignorance about earthquakes "poisonous".